Michael-Perdue/Michael-Perdue.github.io/_posts/2023-03-20-Smart-Environment-Toolkit.md

 {% include embed/youtube.html id='edvk2hz0MMY' %}

-Here is how the system looks from the hardware sides of things:
+## Demo of the hardware sides of things:

+In the demo below, you can observe the system in action, with each cluster representing a room and its associated microbits (please note that it has been tested in larger environments beyond what's shown).
+The computer, equipped with a base camp microbit, flashes "B" upon message processing.
+The computer's console window displays logs from the basestation such as messages processed per second, microbits connecting and disconnecting, and any errors.
+Lastly, the computer showcases the homepage dashboard of the website, featuring live data.

 ![](https://michael-perdue.github.io/assets/AllToolkit.gif)

-In the demo above you can see the system in practive where each of the clusters are a room and its microbits asocciated with that room (note in practice and it has been tested in much bigger environments but for the sake of recording that is not possible to show).
-The computer then which has a base camp microbit attached to it and then this bace camp continually flashes B to let you know it has just processed some messages.
-Then on the actual computer proccessing the messages you can see it has a console window which is prints the amount of messages proccessed a second, the microbits that are connecting and disconnecting to this basecamp and any errors.
-Finally the computer shows the of the homepage dashboard of the website with live data.

 ## Realtime environmental data (including location tracking)

-Each microbit sensors records the temperature, light and noise level through the built in hardware of a microbit.
-The temperature value is measured in celcius, however both light and noise are measured from an arbiturary value so light is just on a scale of 0 to 255 and noise is just a reading in the 9000s so we coverted these to be thresholds meaning if its below x then display that its 'quiet' or for lights its 'dark'.
-Then each of these are displayed on the website home page under the zone, area and room the sensor is located in.
+Each microbit sensor records temperature, light, and noise levels.
+Temperature is measured in Celsius, while light and noise are on scales of 0 to 255 and readings in the 9000s, respectively.
+We converted these values into thresholds, categorizing them as 'quiet' for noise levels below a certain value and 'dark' for low light levels.
+This data is displayed on the website's homepage, categorized by zone, area, and room.

-Finally the other evnrionmental data that we took the capacity of each zone, and this was effectively just the amount of people with microbits in each zone.
-This worked off each walker sending out pings to other sensors to find the closest microbit then this location would be reported back every 10 seconds and this is then be stored and the api only returns the capacity from records in the last 5 mins to ensure non-active microbits which could have left the zone and are no longer near any zones aren't still being recorded.
-No walker is ever counted more then once as it goes of its id and finds the last record and only the last one.
+Additionally, the system tracks the capacity of each zone, representing the number of people with microbits in each zone.
+Walkers periodically send signals to nearby sensors to determine their location, which is reported back every 10 seconds and stored.
+The API retrieves capacity data from the last 5 minutes to ensure accurate tracking and prevent inactive microbits from being counted.
+Each walker is only counted once based on their unique ID and the last recorded location.

 Here you can see a video of the location tracking working looking on the left screen you will see the current capacity numbers change within 10 seconds of the microbit walker being moved and you can also see the live temp,noise and light level: